How to Add RSS Feeds to WordPress (As Posts or Lists)

 You should then see a list of the most recent items in the Feed Preview section, as well as a shortcode that you can use to display this feed:

-The RSS feed shortcode
+Steps to add rss feed to wordpress: The RSS feed shortcode

-To display content from this RSS feed on the front-end of your site, you can use the shortcode.
+To display content from this RSS feed on the front end of your site, you can use the shortcode.

 Or, if you’re using the new WordPress block editor, Gutenberg, you can use the WP RSS Aggregator Feeds block to display your RSS widget.